exa-analytics/exa/docs/source/index.rst

 ..
-Copright (c) 2015-2019, Exa Analytics Development Team
+Copyright (c) 2015-2019, Exa Analytics Development Team
 ..
 Distributed under the terms of the Apache License 2.0

 #############################